 Running star and World Snowshoe Federation (WSSF) champion Joseph Gray agrees.
 “For me, there is a natural transition to snowshoe as the snow season comes during the winter and stays put for a few months where I live.
 Being that it relates to cross-country, snowshoeing allows me to get in some racing in a style very similar to one of my favorite genres of distance.”

 Joseph lives a professional running and snowshoeing life.
 Besides his WSSF titles, he also holds the USATF National Half-Marathon Trail gold medals.
 With those and many more, Joseph attracts sponsors such as Hoka ONE ONE, Juice Performer, Garden of Life, Club Northwest, Stryd, Amp HP, Fuel 100 Electrobites, Kahtoola, and Beyond Coastal.
-It doesn’t hurt that he stands as an engaging, charismatic person, too.
+Of course, it doesn’t hurt that he stands as an engaging, charismatic person, too.

-Along with the similarities between snowshoeing and running, there are some differences to be aware of when transitioning to snowshoeing for cross-training.
+Along with similarities between snowshoeing and running, there are differences to be aware of when transitioning to snowshoeing for cross-training.

 Snowshoe racing veteran, Woodward, describes the comparisons he sees with various other sports and snowshoeing.
 “Snowshoeing presents a challenge for most newcomers as the technique is slightly more awkward than simply running one foot in front of the other.
 You also have to deal with varying terrains and sometimes deep snow, which can be frustrating for rhythm runners…”